Irish Tea Brack

 • a button for a bachelor

-• a matchstick to beat your husband/wife (perhaps leave that one out, I ‘m not sure it sends a good message!)
+• a matchstick to beat your husband/wife (yeah leave that one out!)

-If you are using any of these items, wrap them well in greaseproof paper before adding them to the mix.
+If you are using any of these items, wrap them well in greaseproof or waxed paper before adding them to the mix.

 Ingredients